 Over the past two decades, laparoscopic surgery has emerged as a minimally invasive alternative to open surgery.
 In laparoscopic surgery, multiple incisions are necessary to provide surgical access ports.
 Carbon dioxide gas insufflation is then used to create room in the body cavity, and long rigid instruments are introduced through ports placed in the incisions to perform surgical tasks.
-Millions of laparoscopic surgical procedures across a broad range of clinical applications are now performed each year worldwide, though many surgeries are still performed in an open fashion.
+Millions of laparoscopic surgeries are still performed in an open fashion.

 While laparoscopy has improved the invasive nature of many previously open procedures, it still has many limitations.
 Traditional, or rigid, laparoscopy still requires multiple incisions to achieve the visualization and instrument triangulation required to perform successful surgery.
 Rigid laparoscopy also creates physical challenges by forcing the surgeon's hands and arms into awkward angles, requiring the surgeon to hold instruments in fixed positions for long periods of time, and requiring an assistant to stabilize and move a laparoscopic camera.
 Another challenge associated with rigid laparoscopic surgery is the creation of a cumbersome and potentially tissue-damaging fulcrum at the patient's abdominal wall where instruments are manipulated.
-Nearly all laparoscopic instruments are rigid instruments that lack internal articulation to enhance dexterity in complex tasks.
+Nearly all laparoscopic instruments that lack internal articulation to enhance dexterity in complex tasks.
 Most laparoscopic surgeries are performed with two-dimensional (2-D) visualization of the operative field, making depth perception difficult.